Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Globular Cluster Simulations

 Note the time-dependence due to GC mass-loss via escape and stellar evolution.
-The GC's spherical potential $\phiclus^{\rm CMC}(r,t)$ is similarly time-dependent, computed at each timestep from the positions of all particles \citep[Section 2.7 of][]{CMCRelease}.
-Unless otherwise noted, this time dependence carries over to our integration of escape trajectories (Section~\ref{S:escaper_evolution}).
-Its primary impact is to adiabatically raise (make less negative) $\phiclus$ and therefore $\Ejacobi$ and $\Etilde$, promoting escape.
-Becasue $\mu(t)$ slowly decreases, our integration slowly shifts the positions of the GC and galaxy in the rotating center-of-mass frame via the equations in Section~\ref{S:theory_problem_setup}, assuming constant $\omega$ and $\rgc$.
-Yet this shift is negligible since our $\mu\sim10^{-6}$.
+The GC's spherical potential $\phiclus^{\rm CMC}(r,t)$ is similarly time-dependent, computed at each \texttt{CMC} timestep from the positions of all bodies.
+Unless otherwise noted, this time-dependence carries over to our integration of escape trajectories in post-processing.
+Its main impact is to slowly raise (make less negative) $\phiclus$ and thereby $\Etilde$, promoting escape.

 Since the raw escape criterion $\Etilde>0$ involves $\phieff$, \texttt{CMC}'s spherical version of this criterion is approximate, becoming

 where

 and